Anime and manga

-Anime and manga or animanga (Note: Animanga term refers to Japanese anime and manga, originally a trademark of Viz Media became genericized trademark after expired on October 28, 2016.) for short are forms of mass media produced by the content industry of Japan.
+Anime and manga, or animanga (Note: Animanga term refers to Japanese anime and manga, and was originally a trademark of Viz Media before it expired on October 28, 2016.) for short, are forms of mass media produced by the content industry of Japan.

 The anime and manga industry forms an integral part of Japan's soft power as one of its most prominent cultural exports.
 Anime are Japanese animated shows with a distinctive artstyle.
 Anime storylines can include fantasy or real life.
 They are famous for elements like vivid graphics and character expressions.
 In contrast, manga is strictly paper drawings, with comic book style drawings.
-Usually, animes are adaptations of manga but some of the animes with original stories adapted into manga form.
+Usually, anime are adaptations of manga but some of the anime with original stories are adapted into manga form.

 Subculture

 In Japanese, the word "subculture" (サブカルチャー, sabukaruchā) does not have the same connotation of oppositional culture as it does in English, so it is frequently used in situations where "fandom" might be preferred by Westerners instead.